TommyTranT/easybank/personal_notes.md

 * for header fronts you want to add line-height to 1 and for other longer text you want it to be bigger like 1.3 depending on the design

 * before and after. what ever image is in after will appear ontop of before

+* When to decide if you want to use img tag or background for the image?
+  - If the image will have a different crop for mobile and desktop than use background image

+* Grid columns
+To create columns in grid we have to use the style

+display: grid;
+grid-template-columns: 1fr // This creates 1 column
+grid-template-columns: repeat(2, 1fr) // This creates 2 column
+grid-template-columns: repeat( 4, 1fr) // This creates 4 column with the same width spaced evenly

+* Rem is more accessible to peoples browser where as pixels just remain the same. (change browser font size, zoom in, etc)